• Silent in Sedona

 All prices are per person and include:

-• All group meditation sessions and teachings led by Michele
+• All group meditation sessions and practices led by Michele

-• Meals: Friday and Saturday dinner, Saturday and Sunday breakfast, Saturday lunch
+• Meals: Thursday, Friday and Saturday dinner, Friday, Saturday and Sunday breakfast, Friday and Saturday lunch

 • Snacks, water, coffee, and tea